Your cart

 How do aromas influence our brain?

 From the moment we are born, smells mark our lives more than we imagine.
-Have you ever felt like returning to childhood when you notice that smell of hot chocolate that transports you to the cold winters at home with your family, or that smell that evokes the sea breeze accompanied by paella and “pescaito”.
+Have you ever felt like going back to childhood when you notice that smell of hot chocolate that transports you to the cold winters at home?
+Or that smell that evokes the sea breeze?
 Even the smell of wet grass after a storm, which generates peace, calm and the desire to breathe deeply until your lungs fill.

-Our sense of smell is funny like that.
-Our most prehistoric, guttural sense is also the one we think we use the least.
-And then it smacks us in the brain right when we least expect it, reminding us, after all, that we are still humans.
+Our most prehistoric and guttural sense is also the one we believe we use the least.
+And then it hits us in the brain just when we least expect it.

 This process works due to the brain's own neurochemistry, triggered by perceived odors, it also influences cognitive aspects such as perception, identification or cultural associations.
 The latter can exert a powerful influence on the subject's emotional reactions, which is why it is of special interest.
 Smells identify countries, places, people and even religions.